The perfect baked potato is just a few simple steps away. Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

 Perfect Baked Potato

 This recipe may seem a little basic.
 However, sometimes it is good to get back to the basics!
 Not all baked potato recipes are created equal.
 You know how sometimes when you make homemade baked potatoes they end up kind of gummy?
-Follow this simple method and you’ll never have that problem again.
+Follow this simple method and never have that problem again!
 This recipe produces potatoes with crispy, salty outsides and soft, fluffy insides.

 Time to Toss the Tinfoil